-In the classroom I employ both rhetorical inquiry and design research as a lens to examine how audiences make meaning.
+In the classroom, we employ rhetorical inquiry as a lens to examine how audiences make meaning.
 This approach facilitates a heightened awareness of the message under consideration as well as an appreciation for the ways people employ language, image and more cinematic means for persuasive purposes.
 Importantly, my approach builds students’ capacities in understanding the diverse potentials for meaning-making within the context of visual and web-based texts.
-An understanding of how people communicate provides a framework from which students can address a variety of situations—whether they are conducting textual analyses, composing visual arguments or designing digital stories.
-Strong values in the nature of collaboration also influence my philosophies of teaching and learning.
-I work to foster ”architectures of participation” — systems that are designed for user contribution and innovative collaboration (whether that be in teams, groups, classrooms, or communities).

 COM 200 Communication Theory and Practice This introduction to communication and digital media studies focuses on various ways people employ language, image, and more cinematic means for communicative purposes.
 Through a series of hands-on projects, students learn to research and analyze contemporary issues and trends in the field of communications, with an emphasis on digital media.
 In doing so, students examine how communication technologies are impacting the relationship between media audiences, producers, and content.

 COM 201 Ethics in Communications This course explores ethical issues in the field of communications.
 Themes include privacy, civic media, citizen journalism, copyright, intellectual property, cyberbullying, net neutrality, social networking, global ethics, and digital divides.
 Students develop skills in applied ethical decision-making, democratic dialogue, and civic participation through a range of projects in both online and community settings.